AresMUSH/aresmush/plugins/website/help/en/markdown.md

 * "picon +navy" would include characers with the Picon tag _and_ the Navy tag.
 * "picon caprica +navy" would include characters with _either_ the Picon/Caprica tags _and_ the Navy tag.

+Note: Character lists include only active PCs by default.
+To include all characters (including idled out and NPCs), add the special "all" tag to your tags list.
+For example: `chargallery navy all`.

 ## Category Lists

 You can include a list of all pages in a particular category (defined by the part of the page name before the ':').